• Skip to primary navigation

 git pull

-If you see the above image we have divided the output into two parts.
-Where the first part looks similar to the git fetch command but if you look at the second part then it will look similar to the Git merge command.
+We have divided the output into two parts, as you see in the above image.
+The first part looks similar to the git fetch command, but if you look at the second part, then it will look similar to the Git merge command.

 When To Use Git Pull?